 The Office of Financial Aid will review academic progress after the Fall and Spring semesters, and Summer.
 Students deemed not to be making satisfactory academic progress will be placed on a financial aid warning status for the next term.
 Students may continue receiving financial aid while on financial aid warning status.
 No appeal is necessary.
 After the financial aid warning period, a student who fails to meet the Satisfactory Academic Progress Requirements for Students Receiving Financial Aid (as outlined above), will be ineligible for aid.
 Students may submit to the Office of Financial Aid a request to have his/her financial aid eligibility reinstated based on:

 - Death of a relative;

 - Injury or illness of the student; or

 - Other special circumstances.

 - The appeal must be submitted along with written explanation about why the student failed to make satisfactory academic progress and what has changed that will allow the student to be successful for the next term.
 Students must also provide appropriate supporting documentation, e.g., doctor's note, receipts or obituary with their appeals.
 Students who successfully appeal their aid ineligibility will be placed on financial aid probation.
-The decision of the Financial Aid Academic Appeals Committee is final
+The decision of the Office of Financial Aid Satisfactory Academic Progress Appeals is final.

 - A student on financial aid probation may receive financial aid for one semester or summer.
 At that point, the student must meet the College's Academic Standards and Progress policy or the requirements of an established individual probation conditions plan to maintain financial aid eligibility.
 The probation conditions plan is a set of academic performance expectations to ensure that the student is able to meet satisfactory academic progress (SAP) standards by a specified point in time.
 If a student begins and continues to follow the set plan, she/he may continue receiving financial aid.